Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Teamwork and Collaboration in SEO PowerSuite and Semrush

-A key downside of both SEO PowerSuite and Semrush is that all its plans only come with one seat.
+A key downside of both SEO PowerSuite and Semrush is that all their plans only come with one seat.

 Semrush makes it straightforward to add extra users however, for a fee of between $45 and $100 per additional user per month, depending on plan.
 So long as you can afford to buy these extra seats, Semrush offers team-friendly features that make collaboration straightforward — these allow team members to assign specific tasks within projects, set permissions and share data easily.